Should you freeze your eggs and when?

 To freeze or not to freeze.
-It’s a question we are hearing more often these days, especially as more and more women are post-poning pregnancy for personal reasons.
-Many women want more time to build their career before starting a family.
+It’s a question we are hearing more often these days, especially as more and more women are postponing pregnancy for personal reasons.
+Nowadays, many women want more time get an education or to build their career before starting a family.
 Others are waiting for “Mr. Right,” or are just not ready yet for the commitment of time, money and energy associated with raising children.

-Our Baton Rouge fertility center team helps women weigh the pros and cons of egg freezing, taking into account the cost of egg freezing, ovarian reserve and age and the desired timeline for starting family.
+Our Baton Rouge and Lafayette fertility center teams help women weigh the pros and cons of egg freezing, taking into account the cost of egg freezing, ovarian reserve and age, and the desired timeline for starting a family.

 Elective egg freezing initially gained in popularity after the American Society for Reproductive Medicine removed the “experimental” label from the procedure in 2012, in part because a new quick-freeze vitrification method radically improved success rates.
 Before then, egg freezing was typically only offered to women prior to starting medical procedures, such as chemotherapy or pelvic surgery, which could interfere with future fertility.

-Two years ago Apple and Facebook announced that their employee health plans would cover egg freezing.
-All of a sudden, the concept of fertility preservation became a hot topic in reproductive medicine and among women and couples facing decisions about their future fertility and family building.
+Today, it’s becoming more commonplace for large companies, like Apple and Facebook, to provide fertility benefits including egg freezing in their employee health plans.
+And with more women taking advantage of egg freezing for family planning, the concept of fertility preservation has become a hot topic in reproductive medicine and among women and couples facing decisions about their future fertility and family building.

-Contact our Baton Rouge fertility center for a consultation with one of our board certified reproductive endocrinologists.
+Contact our Baton Rouge or Lafayette fertility center for a consultation with one of our board certified reproductive endocrinologists.